Skip to main content

 25. Oakes art panel

-NEARLY 600 gravestones span three centuries, from the earliest markers to the current columbaria.
+Nearly 600 gravestones span three centuries, from the earliest markers to the current columbaria.
 In the cemetery’s original burying ground are the “old slates”, beginning with the 1706 headstone of Sarah Pratt.

 Nearby quarries provided the slate for these early stones.
 The slates were laid out in small rows, facing west towards the setting sun.